 After your permanent crown is completed, you'll return to our office to have your final restoration permanently placed.
 At this time your dentist will make any adjustments needed to ensure that your bite is accurate and comfortable for you.

-If you find yourself in need of a Bridgeton, MO dental crown, it's essential that you don't delay your treatment.
+If you find yourself in need of a dental crown in Maryland Heights, Hazelwood and Brigeton, MO it's essential that you don't delay your treatment.
 Putting off a crown allows decay to progress deeper into your tooth and could result in an infection, which would then also require root canal therapy to restore your tooth.

 If your tooth is cracked, delaying your treatment could allow bacteria into your tooth, which could lead to decay and infection.